Bowuigi/Vex/README.md

 To install it, use `sudo make install`

-To put a desktop file on the desktop, use `make desktop`
+To put a desktop file on every user's desktop, use `make desktop`

-To integrate it with your system, use `sudo make integrate`

 Features
 ---